Tufts Jumbos: Team

+Individual programs

 Football

-The Tufts football program is one of the oldest in the country.
+The Tufts football program is the oldest in the country.
+Its first game was played on June 4, 1975 against Harvard which was won by Tufts 1-0.
 The 1,000th game in team history was played during the 2006 season.
-Historians point to a Tufts versus Harvard game in 1875 as the first game of college football using American football rules.
+Historians point to this Tufts versus Harvard game as the first game of college football using American football rules.
 The team plays at the Ellis Oval, located on the southwest corner of the campus.

 Sailing

 The Jumbos particularly stand out in sailing.
 The team competes in the New England Intercollegiate Sailing Association, and has won the Leonard M. Fowle Trophy eight times.
 The Jumbos also won the 2001 Dinghy National Championship, and won more championships in the 1990s than any other team.
 Several world and Olympic champions have been a part of the Tufts Sailing Team; among them is Tomas Hornos (class of 2010), who was world champion in 2007, and Kaitlin Storck, who was awarded the ICSA Women's College Sailor of the Year trophy in 2008.
 Others include Roger Altreuter in 1975, R. Stuart Johnstone in 1980, Paul Dickey in 1981, and Senet Bischoff in 1996, who all won the ICSA College Sailor of the Year trophy.